sigstore/sigstore-blog/content/announcing-sigstore-python-20.md

   Additionally, sigstore-python now comes with an initial baked-in copy of the trust bundle, to ease bootstrapping (and offline verification).

-## Exciting user: CPython
+## Sigstore 🫶 CPython

 We've been overjoyed to see both developers and end users join the Sigstore ecosystem through sigstore-python!

-As part of this announcement, we wanted to highlight the hard work of [Seth Larson] to prepare the CPython release process for sigstore-python 2.0:
+As part of this announcement, we wanted to highlight the hard work of [Seth Larson] (Python Software Foundation) to prepare the CPython release process for sigstore-python 2.0:
-[Seth backfilled old signatures into the new bundle format] and updated [the documentation on python.org]
+[he backfilled old signatures into the new bundle format] and updated [the documentation on python.org] to be compatible with the newest `sigstore` CLI.
+Thanks, Seth!

 ## Up next